#STUDENTVOTE STARTER PACK

 You might relate to me if you are experienced in the field of student democratic engagement and want to take your involvement to the next level.
 If you’re a student leader, staff member, faculty, or administrator on a campus, you have established a student voting working group or coalition and drafted an action plan.
 If you are a nonprofit partner, you’re pretty familiar with this space and student democratic engagement strategies.

-Deep dive into different interest areas and collaborate with others across the country through SLSV Subcommittees and Working Groups.
+Deep dive into different interest areas and collaborate with others across the country through SLSV Working Groups!

-You can check all these out and get more information on the SLSV Committees Page.
+You can check all these out and get more information on the SLSV Working Groups Page.

 Take part in leadership opportunities with the SLSV Coalition!

-Every year there are opportunities to apply to be part of the SLSV Coalition’s Advisory Board and to Co-Chair Subcommittees.
-Make sure to keep an eye out for these opportunities on the listserv!
+Every year there are opportunities to apply to be part of the SLSV Coalition’s Advisory Board and to Co-Chair Working Groups.
+Make sure to keep an eye out for these opportunities on the listserv and/or reach out to our Associate Director of Partnerships to express your interest in leading any of our working groups, sitting on the advisory board next year or supporting any of our efforts.
 You can view the current SLSV Advisory Board here!

 Organize a state student democracy summit!